octallium/website/docs/go/basics/array.md

 ![Array](../../images/go/ice-cream-array-octallium.png)

 Imagine walking into an ice-cream store, you see all different flavor displayed nicely side-by-side, tempting isn't it ?
 You can easily see all the flavors and make your choice easily.
-This display of various ice-cream flavors is nothing by an "array" with the common item type of "ice-cream" !
+This display of various ice-cream flavors is nothing but an "array" with the common item type of "ice-cream" !

 Go offers a couple of in-build data structures and one of them is an "array", you can imagine array as a collection of similar items, i.e you can group together common items.